 The Legacy House, 5/F, Rosewood Hong Kong, 18 Salisbury Road, Tsim Sha Tsui, Hong Kong, p.
 3891 8732

 Located inside Cordis Hotel, Michelin-starred Ming Court not only focuses on delivering an exciting culinary experience, the restaurant also has an extensive collection of world-class wines.
 We recommend trying the degustation menu; our favourites from the eight-course set include the stuffed crab shell, fish maw soup, and the lobster that comes with a striking presentation.
 Pair that with your preferred wine and be amazed by the attention to detail in the techniques, taste, and textures of each dish.

 As evident from its name, Jiangsu Club delivers rich and authentic dishes from China’s Jiangsu Province.
 The elegant, lively atmosphere and tasteful modern decor makes it fit for any gathering of friends or family.
-Signature dishes include the labour-intensive Jiangsu Eight Treasures Duck; Jiangsu Fortune Chicken – which takes days to prepare; and Braised Sea Cucumber.
+Signature dishes include the labour-intensive Jiangsu Eight Treasures Duck; Hangzhou Beggar’s Chicken; and Braised Sea Cucumber.
 Traditional Su cuisine is the star here, with the flavourful food extensively prepared and thoughtfully presented.

 Jiangsu Club, 2/F, Alliance Building, 133 Connaught Road Central, Sheung Wan Hong Kong, p.
 6230 8973